alexrabarts/jquery-brokenimage/README.markdown

 # brokenImage: a jQuery plugin

-BrokenImage is a jQuery plugin that is able to detect and replace images that are either broken or are taking a long time to load.
+brokenImage is a jQuery plugin that is able to detect and replace images that are either broken or are taking a long time to load.
 The default replacement is a transparent GIF (no extra image file required).
 The replacement image and the timeout for slow-loading images are configurable.